cmcntsh/SharingContactInformationQrNfcVcardResume/README.md

-# Sharing Contact Information - QR Codes, NFC Chips, Vcards, Online Resumes
+# Sharing Contact Information - QR Codes, NFC Tags, Vcards, Online Resumes

 Once you've created a resume, what next?
 This page describes different ways to share contact and other information.